felipezago/felipezago/README.md

 <h1 align="center">Hi 👋, I'm Felipe Zago Rodrigues</h1>
-<h3 align="center">I am a Brazilian software developer specialized on Python language, and always seeking for knowledge and learning new things!</h3>
+<h3 align="center">I am a Brazilian software developer specialized on Python language and Odoo, and always seeking for knowledge and learning new things!</h3>

 - 🔭 I’m currently working on **Kmee**